-Understandably, my mother had difficultly validating Dad’s altered beliefs about himself and the world.
+Understandably, my mother had a difficult time validating Dad’s altered beliefs about himself and the world.
 This was the man to whom she’d been married for over half a century.
 She felt that she was being disrespectful when she placated him by agreeing with his delusions.

-I understood why Mom had trouble joining Dad in his world, but I also witnessed the agitation and emotional pain he went through as Mom valiantly tried to make him rejoin reality when he simply couldn’t.
+I understood why she had trouble joining her husband in his world.
+But, I also witnessed the agitation and emotional pain Dad went through as Mom valiantly tried to make him rejoin reality when he simply couldn’t.
 She eventually gave up and tried to “play along,” but she was never very convincing.
 I can’t fault her for that, though.
 Some of us just don’t have it in our nature to be dishonest or misleading, even if it may be in our loved one’s best interest.

 The reverse is true of someone who has dementia.
 These individuals gradually lose their ability to understand the world as others see it and interact with it appropriately.
-Alzheimer’s disease and other forms of dementia change how the brain works and processes information, creating warped perceptions that they cannot differentiate from “true” reality.
+Alzheimer’s disease and other forms of dementia change how the brain works and processes information, creating warped perceptions that seniors cannot distinguish from “true” reality.
 This is just one way that caring for our elders is different from caring for children.

 If we, as dementia caregivers, continually “correct” their thinking, we are chipping away at any self-esteem they have managed to retain throughout the course of this disease.
 A caregiver’s commitment to honesty and accuracy often comes from a good place, but it can be demeaning, even cruel, for an aging loved one to endure.

 Validation is not about treating someone as a child.
-It’s about respecting the person with dementia and how they see the world.
-It’s about overcoming our own bias.
-It’s about adding some dignity to the last years of our elders’ lives by accepting that maybe there is more than one way to look at things.
+It’s about respecting a person with dementia and how they see the world.
+It’s about overcoming our own need to be “right.”
+It’s about infusing our elder’s last years with dignity by accepting that maybe there is more than one way to look at things.

-Yes, there are times when validation doesn’t work, so we lean on other non-pharmaceutical interventions for dementia like redirection and distraction instead.
+Yes, there are certainly times when validation doesn’t work, so we lean on other non-pharmaceutical interventions for dementia like redirection and distraction.

 “No, Mom, there isn’t a war happening here in town.
 That is going on far away from us and we’re safe.
 Let’s turn off the news and check if there are any birds at the feeder in the backyard.”

 “I’m sorry you’re seeing bugs crawling on your bedroom walls.
 That must be very upsetting.
-I’ll call the exterminator and we can go have a cup of tea in the living room while we wait for them to show up.”
+I’ll call the exterminator and we can go have a cup of tea in the living room while we wait for them to arrive.”

-Dementia presents countless challenges that call for stellar patience and every tool at our disposal.
-It may seem backwards at first, but validating your loved one, rather than correcting them, is life-enhancing for both of you.
-It’s an expression of kindness and respect that will help them feel heard and prevent you from starting unnecessary arguments you will never win.
+Dementia presents countless challenges that call for stellar patience, adaptability and every tool at our disposal.
+It may seem backwards at first, but validating your loved one rather than correcting them is life-enhancing for both of you.
+These white “lies” are an expression of kindness and respect that will help them feel heard and prevent you from starting unnecessary arguments you will never win.